eosswedenorg/thalos-docs/docs/configuration.md

 ### dateformat

-The dateformat type is a `string` but describes a date format in go.
+The dateformat type is a `string` but describes a date format in Go.

-Go uses a different approach then other languages. usually you can format a date like `2023-03-22` like `YYYY-MM-DD`.
-Go however uses a **reference time** when parsing time. that is just a single point in time.
+Go uses a different approach than many other languages.
+Usually you might format a date like `2023-03-22` as `YYYY-MM-DD`.
+Go uses a **reference time** when parsing time:

     Mon Jan 2 15:04:05 MST 2006